cyye47/rna-seq-star-deseq2-GSEA-scInference/README.md

 ## Workflow structure

 The main workflow orchestration file is the main snakemake file called Snakefile.
-It calls modular snakemake files in in the rules directory, which is a standardized format for the command of each execution step, organized by input, output, shell command or wrapper, logging, parameters, conda run environment pointing to workflow/envs/, which will track software versions and should be updated after tool installation.
+It calls modular snakemake files in in the rules directory, which is a standardized format for the command of each execution step, organized by input, output, shell command or wrapper, logging, parameters, conda run environment pointing to workflow/envs/, which track software versions and should be updated after tool installation.

 Custom scripts are saved in scripts directory.
 They can be called in snakemake file using script directive,  such as "../scripts/deseq2-init.R".
 This is useful to implement custom python or R scripts, such as deseq analysis.